Valuing a Fitness Center

 - 4.2x – 6.5x EBITDA, including inventory

 With a clearer understanding of what your business is worth, you can begin taking steps to increase the value of your fitness center prior to a potential sale.
 I will touch on three ways in which you can increase the value of your business.
 There are many factors to take into consideration, but this will provide you with the basis of what your company is worth and a few ideas to increase your company’s value.
-If you are searching for a more extensive valuation, reach out to a valuation professional.
+If you are searching for a more extensive valuation, schedule a free consultation with Peak Business Valuation, business valuation Utah.

 1. Key Success Factors